Share:

 Solution

-• Replace valve cover gasket with genuine BMW parts.
+• Replace valve cover gasket with genuine BMW parts — affordable OEM gaskets are available from BMW stripping for spares suppliers.

 • Clean all mating surfaces thoroughly before installation.